-A multi-genre workshop that will focus on developing practical issues of craft and technique with an emphasis on form and narrative.
+A multi-genre workshop that will focus on developing practical issues of craft and technique presented in ENG 209 with an emphasis on form and narrative.
 Classes feature writing exercises and discussions of both student work and readings from contemporary fiction, poetry and a third genre (e.g., playwriting, nonfiction or screenplay).